The ReBuildUp Home & Class kit uses indoor food growing to create a Math, Science, and Financial Literacy Lab.

 We develop everything in house and work quickly to provide instructor and player requested updates.
 Many of the program features below are the result of these requests.

 The Home & Class Kit is designed for many types of classrooms.
 Both traditional and remote learners in grades 3rd-12th grades along with adult remedial classes are all welcome to take part in the Leagues of their choice.
 You can sign up your classroom by clicking here.
-If a School Partner can’t be found right away, a Small Business Class can be launched by the Business Partner where customers pick up and take home a ReBuildUp Home & Class kit.
+School Partners can be traditional schools along with Congregations, Food Pantries, and even Businesses that hold remedial classes for adults through their location.

 The Food Growing League is the most popular and can be the only League your class or neighborhood takes part in during a season.
 For School Partners looking to do more, the Food Growing League can be combined with the GrowBuck League where players sell their harvests as pet food using GrowBucks in a Classroom or Home Store.
 This store can be filled with items donated by Business Partners through the Solution Network or earned through the Discount Network.
 The League of Solutions can be used to test out different growing techniques in pursuit of bigger harvests.

 Intended for 3rd-12th grades and adult remedial classes, the Food Growing League (FGL) lets students practice their MATH and SCIENCE skills with the hands on activity of competitive food growing at home or in the classroom.
 Once setup, it requires just 30 minutes once or twice a month (depending on Season) to plant and harvest and just 5 minutes once or twice a week to water.
 In addition to a flexible schedule, growing indoors can help improve your outdoor home and school gardens.

 The GrowBuck League (GBL) is a Financial Literacy, Math Lab, Attendance, and Job Training program rolled into one.